Detective games for English classes

 This is a murder mystery game for three to six players.
 The main aim of the game is to find out who the murderer is, where the crime took place, and which weapon was used.
 The gameboard visualizes the story.
 The traditional Cluedo game is set in a mansion that has lots of rooms.
 Each player takes the role of one of the six suspects and tries to find the answer by moving around a game board through different rooms and collecting clues about the murder from the other players.
 What did happen, and where?
 Where were all the characters at the time of the murder?

 You can also create a digital Cluedo game for your classroom.
-All the necessary information about how to do it, you will find here.

 In this game, one of the students thinks of a person, action, place, or food, and the other asks 10 YES/NO questions to get clues.
 For example: “Is it something that you do every morning?”, “Can you do this action right now?”, “Is it a man ?”, “Is this place cold?”, “Can you eat it at night?”.
 This activity helps students improve their logical and memory skills, pay attention to details, and ask the right questions.